cc-hpc-itwm/gpispace/doc/intern/logging_v2.md

 == logging API ==

-* provide std::c** bound logging that falls back to a given channel and log level. in module calls automatically provide that.
+* provide std::c** bound logging that falls back to a given channel. in module calls automatically provide that.

-* provide a logger that can communicate to a host-local log server via socket. a category and level should be set per message. a level filter should be set per logger to discard lower levels already.
+* provide a logger that can communicate to a host-local log server via socket. a category should be set per message. a category filter should be set per logger to discard lower categories already.

 * on xml level, add the ability to tag transitions with `emit_trace_events:bool,default=false` to have expressions show up